Sunwood-ai-labs/ClipMaster/docs/README.en.md

 > [!IMPORTANT]
 > Much of this repository's release notes, README, and commit messages were created using [ChatGPT](https://chat.openai.com/) and [litellm](https://github.com/BerriAI/litellm).

 ## 🚀 Clip-Master-Toolkit Overview

-Clip-Master-Toolkit is an innovative application that takes clipboard management and utilization to the next level.
+Clip-Master-Toolkit is an innovative application that elevates clipboard management and utilization to the next level.
 With a PyQt6-based GUI interface and integration with large language models (LLMs) via LiteLLM, it makes everyday text processing tasks more efficient and intelligent.
-Version 0.2.3 includes project name and version number updates, correction of image paths in the README file, and updates to the English and Japanese README files.
-Improvements to `setup.py` clarify dependency management and add fallback handling when `requirements.txt` is missing.
+Version 0.2.4 includes updated package versioning and PyPI publishing workflows, along with README file adjustments.
+The project name has changed from `clip_master` to `clip-master-toolkit`, requiring updates to existing scripts and automation tasks.
+The README is also updated in both English and Japanese.
+Improvements to `setup.py` clarify dependency management and add fallback handling for the absence of `requirements.txt`.
 This automatically installs `PyQt6`, `pyperclip`, `litellm`, `qt-material`, and `loguru`.
-These changes enhance the application's stability and ease of use.

 ## ✨ Key Features

-- Clipboard History Management: Saves previously copied text as a history for easy access and reuse.
+- **Clipboard History Management:** Saves previously copied text as a history for easy access and reuse.
-- LLM Integration: Uses LiteLLM to process clipboard contents with various language models.
+- **LLM Integration:** Uses LiteLLM to process clipboard contents with various language models.
-- Customizable GUI: Intuitive and user-friendly interface built with PyQt6.
+- **Customizable GUI:** Intuitive and user-friendly interface built with PyQt6.
-- Flexible Model Selection: Allows for freely specifying the LLM model to use.
+- **Flexible Model Selection:** Allows you to freely specify the LLM model to use.
-- Export/Import Functionality: Enables backup and restoration of clipboard history.
+- **Export/Import Functionality:** Enables backup and restoration of clipboard history.
-- README Display in Streamlit App: Allows direct viewing of the README content within the Streamlit app.
+- **README Display in Streamlit App:** View the README content directly within the Streamlit application.

-## 🔧 How to Use
+## 🔧 Usage

 1. **Installation**:
    ```bash